MTGVim/github-mentions-plus/README.md

 2. Open Chrome/Edge and navigate to `chrome://extensions/`
 3. Enable "Developer mode"
 4. Click "Load unpacked" and select the extension directory
-5. Click the extension icon to configure your endpoint
+5. Click the extension icon to configure your data source
 6. Start using @mentions on GitHub!
 7. The extension will be installed and active on GitHub pages